-Classification of design - Engineering materials and their physical properties as applied to design -Selection of materials - Factors of safety in design -Endurance limit of materials - Design for variable loading - Soderberg, Goodman and Gerber relations.
+Classification of design - Engineering materials and their physical properties as applied todesign -Selection of materials - Theories of failure - Factors of safety in design - Design for variable loading - Soderberg, Goodman and Gerber relations.

-MODULE II SHAFT AND SPRING DESIGN
+MODULE II DESIGN OF SHAFT

-Design of shafts on the basis of strength -Design of shaft on the basis of rigidity- Design of close coiled helical spring subjected to axial loading - Design of leaf springs.
+Introduction - Material and design stresses - Design of shafts on the basis of strength -Design of shaft on the basis of rigidity - Design of hollow shafts.